View Bettyjean Friedel's Obituary on emissourian.com and share memories

 |

+She was preceded in death by her husband, Robert Friedel; her parents, Oscar and Rosa Danz; siblings, Shirleymae Wilmesher and Wayne Danz; and her daughter-in-law, Patricia Friedel.

+Visitation was held Wednesday, Feb.
+26, from 4 to 8 p.m. at Gottenstroeter Chapel, Gerald.

-A funeral service for Bettyjean Lena Friedel, 87, Washington, will be Thursday, Feb.
-27, at 10 a.m. at St. Paul's United Church of Christ, Gerald.
+Funeral services were held Thursday, Feb.
+27, at 10 a.m. at St. Paul's United Church of Christ, Gerald, with the Rev. Glen Hollander officiating.